lavoneharris/Failed-Business-Continuity-Plans/README.md

 <strong> Organization Background:</strong>  Delta Air Lines is one of the major airlines of the United States which operates over 5,400 flights daily and serves 325 destinations in 52 countries on six continents.<br> <br>
 <strong> Cause:</strong>  In 2016 Delta had a IT infrastructure outage, there backups were greatly delayed which is estimated to have cost Delta their reputation but also a revenue loss of 100 Million dollars. <br> <br>
 <strong> Cost:</strong>  $100 million in Revenue and hit to reputation.<br> <br>
-<strong> Improvement:</strong>  Delta should of mainly ensured they had a effective data recovery method in place that was responsive.
-They could tested the plan monthly to ensure the backups worked and that the backups executed in a acceptable time. <br> <br>
+<strong> Improvement:</strong>  Delta should have mainly ensured they had an effective data recovery method in place that was responsive.
+They could tested the plan monthly to ensure the backups worked and that the backups executed in an acceptable time. <br> <br>

 <h2>2.
 State of California DMV (Department of Motor Vehicles) </h2>